9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 Turnover is real.

-A 2-second alignment mistake becomes 2 minutes of cleanup.
+A two-second alignment mistake becomes two minutes of cleanup.

 Multiply that by thousands.